 What Is EduBlocks?

-Edublocks is a new program for the raspberry pi, which allows you to write real python code but in block format like Scratch, with this in mind it is helping educators teach younger children to program in python and by the time they are able to move on to python they will already understand the python syntax.
+Edublocks is a program that allows you to write real Python code using a visual block format, similar to Scratch.
+Edublocks is helping educators teach younger children how to program in Python using blocks and by the time they are able to move on to written Python they will already understand the Python syntax and program flow.

 Once the Terminal has opened you will see a window similar to this:

 Now you need to type the following command:

 Once you have typed in the line above, press enter.
 The software will then install itself.

 When it's done, type in the following and press enter once again:

 This will make EduBlocks start whenever the Raspberry Pi starts up.

 How to Setup EduBlocks on the Circuit Playground Express